-4.2 If you wish to exercise this right to cancel within this 14 day period, you must send written confirmation by email or letter to the address shown on the cancellation form.
+4.2 If you wish to exercise this right to cancel within this 14 day period, you must send written confirmation by email or letter to the address shown on the cancellation form (PDF, 77kb).
 You can choose, but do not have, to use the cancellation form at the end of these terms and conditions when providing us with your written notice of cancellation.

 4.3 If you are applying through UCAS, you can also exercise this right to cancel within 14 days of accepting the offer by changing your decision on UCAS Track.

 4.4 If you wish to cancel your contract with the University after 14 days of accepting your offer but before the start date of your course you must send written confirmation by email or letter to the University.
-The relevant contact details are on the cancellation form.
+The relevant contact details are on the cancellation form (PDF, 77kb).